 10. A bad boss keeps their employees from growing

 Managers who value staff retention help employees expand their knowledge and abilities.
-They know the best administrative professionals are interested in taking on new projects, learning about the latest software and even earning professional certifications.
+They know the best employees are interested in taking on new projects, learning about the latest software and even earning professional certifications.
 Why do good people leave?
 Because they often feel stifled and like they’re plateaued at their current place of work.

 11. A bad boss cultivates a scary reputation